maykel-oropeza/poc-wynn-resorts/README.md

 ### Build and dev scripts

+the project uses node v22.11.0, please ensure you have a the version.

 To test locally `npm run dev` is the command

 - `dev` – start dev server (Dev Mode).

-To make some test and see how I will look in production try first `npm run build` and then `npm run start`
+To make some test and see how It will look in production try first `npm run build` and then `npm run start`

 - `start` – run the bundle for production (this needs a build bundle so be sure you ran a build first).
 - `build` – bundle application for production.